jBernz/air-challenge/README.md

-# Express Next.js WebSocket Demo with TypeScript
+# Justin's Air Fullstack Challenge

 This is a full-stack TypeScript application demonstrating the integration of Express.js backend with Next.js frontend, featuring REST API and WebSocket communication.